benc-uk/dapr-store/README.md

 ## Environmental Variables

 The services support the following environmental variables.
-All settings are optional.
+All settings are optional with default values.

 - `PORT` - Port the server will listen on.
 See defaults below.
 - `AUTH_CLIENT_ID` - Used to enable integration with Azure AD for identity and authentication.
 Default is _blank_, which runs the service with no identity backend.
 See the [security, identity & authentication docs](#security-identity--authentication) for more details.
 - `DAPR_STORE_NAME` - Name of the Dapr state component to use.
 Default is `statestore`

+The following vars are used only by the Cart and Orders services:

 - `DAPR_ORDERS_TOPIC` - Name of the Dapr pub/sub topic to use for orders.
 Default is `orders-queue`
 - `DAPR_PUBSUB_NAME` - Name of the Dapr pub/sub component to use for orders.
 Default is `pubsub`

+The following vars are only used by the Orders service:

+- `DAPR_EMAIL_NAME` - Name of the Dapr SendGrid component to use for sending order emails.
+Default is `orders-email`
+- `DAPR_REPORT_NAME` - Name of the Dapr Azure Blob component to use for saving order reports.
+Default is `orders-report`

 Frontend host config: